hadley/adv-r/c-interface.md

     ")
     add(1, 5)

-This illustrates most of the important C functions and macros you need to know about: creating new R vectors, coercing input arguments to the appropriate type and dealing with garbage collecting.

-The rest of this chapter explains in more detail how these (and other important functions) work; providing a guide to the C function you use to manipulate R data structures.
-These are in defined header file `Rinternals.h`, which you can easily find and show from within R:
+The rest of this chapter explains in more detail how these (and other important functions) work.
+The C functions and macros that R provides for us to modify R data structures are all defined in the header file `Rinternals.h`.
+It's easiest to find and display this file from within R:

     rinternals <- file.path(R.home(), "include", "Rinternals.h")
     file.show(rinternals)